 REFLECTION OF ETERNITY

 He deconstructs and alters space: Anish Kapoor, one of the most celebrated sculptors of our time is transforming the great stately home, Houghton Hall in Norfolk.
 Through the installation of his sculptures and his use of mirrors, he addresses the dialogue between culture and nature, between what is natural and what is contrived, between chance and order.
-This exhibition, sponsored by Dorotheum, will show – case a collection of his work over the last 40 years.
+This exhibition, sponsored by Dorotheum, will show-case a collection of his work over the last 40 years an will be open till 1 November 2020.

 This exhibition at Houghton Hall in Norfolk presents a new series of work by one of the most celebrated and influential artists of our time, Anish Kapoor.
 Kapoor’s stone sculptures and iconic mirror works will be displayed in Houghton’s monumental Stone Hall and in its spectacular grounds, designed by Charles Bridgeman in the 1720s for Britain’s fir t Prime Minister, Sir Robert Walpole.
 The contrast and the dialogue between nature and culture, between natural and artificial, between chance and order, are the leitmotiv of the Baroque, the period in which Houghton was conceived, and a key consideration in Kapoor’s work.